CenturyLinkCloud/PublicKB/General/cloud-hardware-infrastructure-architecture.md

   "contentIsHTML": true
 }}}

-<p>One of the benefits of the cloud is that customer do not have to worry about the hardware/ architecture layer that is underneath the platform. &nbsp;This being said, we do understand that customer are very interested in what hardware is being used and
+<p>One of the benefits of the cloud is that customer do not have to worry about the hardware/ architecture layer that is underneath the platform.
+This being said, we do understand that customer are very interested in what hardware is being used and
   what the architecture looks like that supports the cloud infrastructure. </p>
 <h3>Audience</h3>
 <ul>